A Brief History of FBCA

 1803

-On April 16, 1803, five men and seven women of Back Lick Church in Fairfax County ask that they be "dismissed agreeably...to be constituted into a regular Baptist Church in the town of Alexandria."
-Their request is approved, and several days later, on April 22, the twelve sign a covenant, stating that "humbly desiring to be constituted into a regular church, hoping it may be for the glory of God...do hereby as in the presence of His Supreme Majesty, solemnly unite as a regular society to worship Him and promote His ordinances, maintain His truth and endeavor to promote His Glory in the world."
-The group, with $1,988.87 borrowed from a charter member, Alexander Smith, erect a humble meeting house and Jeremiah Moore is called as their first pastor.
+On April 16, 1803, five men and seven women of Back Lick Church in Fairfax County asked to be "dismissed agreeably...to be constituted into a regular Baptist Church in the town of Alexandria."
+Their request was approved, and a week later, the twelve signed a covenant in which they, "humbly desiring to be constituted into a regular church, hoping it may be for the glory of God...do hereby as in the presence of His Supreme Majesty, solemnly unite as a regular society to worship Him and promote His ordinances, maintain His truth and endeavor to promote His Glory in the world."
+The group, with $1,988.87 borrowed from a charter member, Alexander Smith, erected a humble meeting house and called Jeremiah Moore as their first pastor.

 Moore was one of the most prominent traveling preachers of his day.
-In the late 1760s he converted to the Baptist cause from the established Church of England.
+In the late 1760s he converted from the established Church of England to the Baptist faith.
 During the early years of his ministry, it was illegal to preach any doctrine not conforming to the tenets of the Church of England.
-Moore was jailed for preaching in Alexandria.
-Undeterred, Moore preached to huge crowds from the jail windows.
-When he was finally brought to trial, he was defended by Patrick Henry, a vigorous proponent of religious liberty.
-Henry is reported to have said, "Great God, gentlemen!
+Moore was jailed for preaching in Alexandria, but he continued to share the Gospel to huge crowds from his jail windows.
+When finally brought to trial, he was defended by Patrick Henry, a vigorous proponent of religious liberty.
+Henry is reported to have said to the court, "Great God, gentlemen!
 A man in prison for preaching the gospel of the Son of God?"
 Moore was set free.
 He later wrote of the experience, "I have felt the effects of the ecclesiastical establishment and have been told by the Judge from his seat 'you shall lay in jail until you rot' when my only crime was no other than that of preaching the Gospel of Jesus Christ."

 1805